Did you know that?

-Since the weather in Amsterdam is quite cold during the winter, most tourists visit Amsterdam in the summer.
-However, if you want to avoid the crowds and enjoy the city, we recommend visiting Amsterdam in spring (April/May) or early fall (September/early October).
+Since the weather in Amsterdam is quite cold during the winter, most tourists visit Amsterdam in summer.
+However, if you want to avoid the crowds and enjoy the city, we recommend that you visit Amsterdam in spring (April/May) or early fall (September/early October).
 If you want to find the tulip fields in full bloom, opt for your visit to fall in mid-April.
-If, on the other side, you want to enjoy the landmarks, avoid the summer, as the city is cram-full of tourists and the waiting lines are long.
+If, on the other side, you want to enjoy the landmarks, avoid summer, as the city is cram-full of tourists and the waiting lines are long.

 Amsterdam has 165 canals!